lmweber/benchmarking-guidelines/README.md

 # Ten simple rules

-Repository containing a draft of "10 Simple Rules for a Method Benchmarking and Comparison".
+Repository containing drafts of our "10 Simple Rules for a Method Benchmarking or Comparison" article.

-Draft is in RMarkdown format so we can add both text and example figures.
+Drafts are in RMarkdown format so we can add both text and example figures.